 53. Outsourced (2006/7.0)

 Todd, a call centre manager from Seattle suddenly finds his job off-shored.
-Required to travel to India to teach his replacement how to deal with American customers, Todd quickly realizes he first needs to understand the Indian culture.
+Required to travel to India to teach his replacement how to deal with American customers, Todd quickly realises he first needs to understand the Indian culture.

 I visited India in 2010/11.
 While I loved it and look forward to returning one day, my two weeks there left me exhausted.